Travis Jankowski Player Props: Rangers vs. Nationals

-The Texas Rangers, including Travis Jankowski (.543 on-base percentage in past 10 games, 123 points above season-long percentage), battle starting pitcher Trevor Williams and the Washington Nationals at Nationals Park, Friday at 7:05 PM ET.
+On Saturday, Travis Jankowski (batting .429 in his past 10 games) and the Texas Rangers play the Washington Nationals, whose starting pitcher will be Jake Irvin.
+First pitch is at 4:05 PM ET.

-In his most recent game, he went 1-for-3 against the Red Sox.
+In his last game he had a one-hit performance (1-for-4) against the Nationals.

 Travis Jankowski Game Info & Props vs. the Nationals